shybovycha/shybovycha.github.io/_drafts/functional-programming-in-a-real-world.md

 auto f2 = [](std::vector<int> a, auto f, auto init) { auto res = init; for (auto i : a) res = f(i, res); return res; };
 ```

 Does this demonstrate the first-class functions in C++?
-Does it refer to a functional paradigm?
+Does it compy with functional paradigm?

 ```c
 int reduce(int n, int *a, int (*f)(int a, int b), int init) {